 Get leads with SendPulse while managing all settings from a single location.

-With a fully functional subscription form, the marketer can then proceed to gathering subscribers who want to stay updated about the products and services offered by a particular business.
+With a fully functional subscription form, a marketer can then proceed to gather subscribers who want to stay updated about the products and services offered by a particular business.
 To get more subscribers, use the SendPulse subscription form to reach to the market segment.
-All the forms created in SendPulse imply double opt-in method so you will send campaigns to active and engaged subscribers.
+All the forms created in SendPulse imply a double opt-in method so that you will send campaigns to active and engaged subscribers.

 Send them useful content along with promotional offers

 To generate the most leads, a business should send out valuable content to their prospective customers.
-The point is to offer content that really resonates with the target audience.
-SendPulse helps do this job be offering deep segmentation.
-Check out our article on the blog to find out how to use mailing list segmentation for creating relevant campaigns.
+The point is to offer content that resonates with the target audience.
+SendPulse helps do this job be offering in-depth segmentation.
+Check out our article on our blog to find out how to use mailing list segmentation for creating relevant campaigns.